 Email and stationery

 In some ways, these are closely related touchpoints.
-If you think about it, email’s the stationery of online.
+If you think about it, email’s kind of like the stationery of the internet.
 But they’re obviously not identical, and one of the major differences is—again—your audience.

-If you’re sending a hard copy correspondence to someone in a business setting, there’s really two options for it.
-It’s either a formal and official communication with a prospect or a client, or it’s internal communication.
+If you’re sending a hard copy correspondence to someone in a business setting, there’s typically two options for what you’re doing.
+It’s probably either a formal and official communication with a prospect or a client, or it’s internal communication.
 Either way, executing your brand in a crisp, clean, and utterly professional way is important.
-In most cases, there really isn’t a lot of room to work with creatively—most of what’s going on there, like your logo and address and your greeting and salutation, is either part of your brand that’s already established, or it’s simply boilerplate info that isn’t really affected by your brand.
+In most cases, there really isn’t a lot of room to work with creatively.
+Most of what’s going on there, like your logo and address and your greeting and salutation, is either part of your brand that’s already established, or it’s simply boilerplate info that isn’t really affected by your brand.

 On the other hand, when it comes to email you can actually be pretty creative with what you want to do.
 The fact that you can (and really should) add visuals and motion to your email is a gamechanger.
 People expect a little more flash and sizzle from email, whether it’s a weekly or monthly newsletter or it’s a notice of a sale.
 However, keep in mind that not everyone is perfectly diligent about checking email.
 If you’re targeting younger generations, you’re a lot more likely to find them on social media than on Gmail.
 So you need to sort of walk a tightrope between making your email interesting while still preserving a semblance of maturity and gravitas.